VENICE DOGE'S PALACE (PALAZZO DUCALE)

 The Renaissance palace (10th century)

-In the X century the palace was partially destroyed by a fire.
-At the behest of Doge Sebastiano Ziani the whole St. Mark’s Square and the palace were largely restored and renovated.
+In the X century Venice Doge's palace was partially destroyed by a fire.
+At the behest of Doge Sebastiano Ziani the whole St. Mark’s Square and the Doge palace were largely restored and renovated.

 Two new wings were built: the one that looks toward Saint Mark’s little square (Piazzetta San Marco) hosted the Law Courts, the other wing towards the basin was the seat of the Government.
-The palace probably looked like the major buildings of that time, that is Venetian-Bizanthyine style.
+Venice Doge's palace probably looked like the major buildings of that time, that is Venetian-Bizanthyine style.